createev-games/createev.github.io/about.markdown

 permalink: /about/
 ---

-## Hi, I'm Andrey
+My name is Andrey

-In my free time I write, develop Apps and Games, and compose Music.
+In my free time I develop Apps and Games, and compose Music.
 Occasionally I share my progress here.

 While I have a successful career in business this site is dedicated solely to "creative me" and my personal creative adventures and passions.